w1setown/w1setown/README.md

 * 🌱 I'm currently learning C

-* 🧗 I want to learn more about AI and OS Development.
+* 🧗 I want to learn more about Embedded Systems, AI and OS Development.

 * 👨🏻‍💻 I'm currently working on a project.
 So I am not available to take any extra tasks.